burritojustice/wof2h3/README.md

 ## Issues:

 - `geojson2h3.featureToH3Set` only returns hexagons where the centroid falls within the provided polygon.
-While this makes sense when you have neighboring polygons, it would be nice to geet all hexagons that touch a stand-alone polygon if that's how you roll. [h3.polyill](https://github.com/uber/h3-js#h3polyfillcoordinates-res-isgeojson--arrayh3index) returns an outline of the perimeter of the polygon, so maybe you could traverse that set and check if any of their edges are inside the source polygon?
+While this makes sense when you have neighboring polygons, it would be nice to get all hexagons that touch a stand-alone polygon (if that's how you roll). [h3.polyfill](https://github.com/uber/h3-js#h3polyfillcoordinates-res-isgeojson--arrayh3index) returns an outline of the perimeter of the polygon, so maybe you could traverse that set and check if any of their edges are inside the source polygon?

 ## Questions: